Hanskühnenburg: History

-At the end of the 19th century, the Osterode branch of the Harz Club built the first wooden observation tower and a managed refuge hut on the thickly wooded Acker crest; the hut being opened in 1889.
-The tower proved unable to cope with the weather conditions and, by 1912, had become so damaged that it had to be torn down.
-One year later, the Hanover branch began the construction of a stone tower on the same spot; it was completed in 1914.
+At the end of the 19th century, the Osterode branch of the Harz Club built the first wooden observation tower and a supervised refuge hut on the densely forested Acker crest, with the hut opening its doors in 1889.
+However, the tower proved insufficient to withstand the weather conditions, and by 1912, it had deteriorated to such an extent that it had to be dismantled One year later, the Hanover branch began the construction of a stone tower on the same spot, which was completed in 1914.

-The First World War brought tourism to a standstill and the hut which was being managed as an inn, was closed, not least because it was a long way from any other settlements.
-In 1922, the guest house opened again until the Second World War broke out.
+The outbreak of the First World War halted tourism, leading to the closure of the hut, which had been operated as an inn, especially since it was situated far from any other settlements.
+In 1922, the guest house reopened, only to close again with the onset of the Second World War.

-In 1947, the hut, which had meanwhile become quite dilapidated, re-opened, but had to be closed again in 1957 when the hut and tower were placed out of bounds by the police due to their condition.
-In 1958 it had been refurbished sufficiently to enable the ban to be lifted again. but the fundamental overhaul that was really required was not carried out.
+In 1947, the hut, which had become quite dilapidated over time, reopened.
+However, it had to be closed again in 1957 when both the hut and tower were deemed off-limits by the police due to their deteriorating condition.
+By 1958, enough refurbishment had been completed to lift the ban, but the necessary fundamental overhaul was not undertaken.
 In 1971 the damage to the Hanskühnenburg was once again so serious, that the structure was closed again.
 After emergency repairs the tower and hut re-opened in 1972.